bhairavmehta95/ASD_VideoApp/README.md

 * A feedback system
 * A transcript at the end of each video (Question, Child's Answer)
 * A "focus score" : A score that tells the adult how long the student was looking at the screen (and therefore, how long the student was paying attention)

+## What You Need To Build
+* Python
+* VLC Installed on Your Computer
+* VLC Binding for Python [vlc.py](http://git.videolan.org/?p=vlc/bindings/python.git;a=tree;f=generated;b=HEAD)
+* Speech Recognition Python Package [SpeechRecognition 3.4.6](https://pypi.python.org/pypi/SpeechRecognition/)
+* A subtitle file (I am using a Dora .srt file off the internet)
+* A video file that goes along with that .srt file

+## Things That Work

+* Parsing subtitles
+* Google Speech starts up at about the right time (more testing needed, currently using two seconds) and records answers accurately
+* Printing questions and their responses (Need a way to generate reports)

+## Things That Don't Work
+* Still getting some incorrect questions

+## Things To Still Be Implemented
+* OpenCV facial tracking + focus score
+* Report generation